cburgmer/json-path-comparison/README.md

 Adding more tests should be fairly easy.
 Add a new directory under [./queries](./queries) and give it a `selector` and `document.json`
 .
 Scalar queries have a specific handling, compare [./queries/array_index](./queries/array_index).

-Run `./go` to build the table.
-Or, if you want to avoid installing all the dependencies and prefer docker, do `./src/wrap_in_docker.sh ./go` instead.

 And last but not least, clarifying any differences and fixing bugs identified in upstream is the main goal of this comparison!